ShubhamGupta05/display-posts-slider/README.md

 # Installation

 1. Download the plugin zip file from the given link(https://github.com/ShubhamGupta05/custom-shortcode)
+2. Click on Code button and select Download Zip.

-2. Go to your site dashboard and click the Plugin tab in the left panel.
+3. Once the file gets downlaoded.
+Go to your site dashboard.

+4. Click on the Plugin tab in the left panel.

-3. Click on Add New plugin.
+5. Click on Add New plugin.

-4. Click on the Upload Plugin button.
+6. Click on the Upload Plugin button.

-5. Select the file you downloaded and click on Install now.
+7. Select the file you downloaded and click on Install now.

-6. Once the plugin is install.
+8. Once the plugin is install.
 It will ask for the activation.

-7. Click on Activating plugin button.
+9. Click on Activating plugin button.